ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_1/Intro_RevBayes_FINAL.md

 rb Intro.Rev > output.txt
 exit
 ```
-To run this bash file, we can type
+To run this bash script, we can type:

 ```
 bash myScript.sh